Settle (album)

-Settle is the debut studio album by English electronic music duo Disclosure, released on 31 May 2013 by PMR Records and Island Records.
+Settle is the debut studio album by English electronic music duo Disclosure, released on June 3, 2013, by PMR Records and Island Records.
 Accompanied by the success of its lead single, "Latch", featuring Sam Smith, the album features collaborations with AlunaGeorge, Ed Macfarlane of Friendly Fires, Sasha Keable, Eliza Doolittle, Jamie Woon, Jessie Ware, and London Grammar.
 A deluxe edition of the album contains four bonus tracks, including Disclosure's remix of Ware's song "Running".

 Settle received widespread critical praise, and was nominated for the 2013 Mercury Prize.
 The album debuted at number one on the UK Albums Chart, selling 44,633 copies in its first week.
-It was certified platinum by the British Phonographic Industry (BPI) on 4 April 2014, denoting shipments in excess of 300,000 copies.
+It was certified double platinum by the British Phonographic Industry (BPI) 16 August 2024, denoting shipments in excess of 600,000 copies.
 In the United States, the album reached number one on the Billboard Dance/Electronic Albums chart with 10,000 units sold after a promotional discount on Google Play Music.
 It had sold 165,000 copies in the United States by September 2015.
 A companion remix album, titled Settle: The Remixes, was released in December 2013.